mlcommons/mlcube/docs/getting-started/system-settings.md

 # MLCube System Settings
-MLCube system settings configure MLCube and MLCube runners at a system level.
+MLCube&reg; system settings configure MLCube and MLCube runners at a system level.
 The term `system level` here implies that these settings are not tied to particular MLCubes (MLCube compliant ML projects).
 Instead, these settings are used by MLCube runners on every machine where MLCube runtime is configured to use these settings.

 ## Introduction
 When MLCube runners run MLCubes, they need to know not only the content of MLCubes (tasks that MLCubes provide), but